10 Tips for Effective Email Unsubscribe Pages

 Tip 6.
 Provide alternative

 Always, always provide an alternative.
-If a daily newsletter is more than enough, the biweekly newsletter is probably exactly what they want.
+If daily emails are too much for your subscribers, a biweekly newsletter is probably exactly what they want.
 Give people a choice.
 Especially, if they would really love to read your emails on weekends.
-This is the perfect unsubscribe text message example.
+Take a look at the perfect unsubscribe text message example.

 Tip 8.
 Ask users to fill out the form

-In tip 4, we suggested that you ask users to take a short survey and choose the reason why they unsubscribe.
-But some users would leave a comment to tell you why they "go" if their answer is not on the list.
+In tip 4, we suggested that you ask recipients to take a short survey and choose the reason why they decided to unsubscribe.
+But some users are more likely to leave a comment to tell you why they left if they can’t find their reason on the list.

-In order to be always aware of what your customers think about you, you can include such forms in your emails both trigger and promotional ones.
+In order to stay aware of what your customers think about you, include such forms in your trigger and promotional emails.

 In our "Data Service" blog post, we show how to easily embed similar forms in your emails.